Viiiiirha/Neopets-Userscripts/README.md

 # Neopets-Userscripts
+ ### Flagged Users (Includes Mark Blocked Users)
+ This includes the same functionality as Mark Blocked Users, but adds an option to flag users.
+Your flagged list will show up on the same page as your blocked list (https://www.neopets.com/block.phtml) and users can be flagged/unflagged from either that page or directly on the neoboards.
+Unlike blocking users, there's no native functionality for flagging users so it is not something TNT will recognize in any way as this is just a userscript.
+It's just to aid in keeping track of users who you either you take issue with but not enough to block, or those you want to be wary of.
+Users that have been flagged will have their names in an orangey yellow or whichever color you'd like.
+(Change it at the top of the code).

  ### Mark Blocked Users
  Once you add the script (using Tampermonkey or whichever you use), visit your blocklist. <br>